emre/beem_tutorials/02_Beneficiaries/02_Beneficiaries.md

 #### Tutorial Content

-- You will learn about the beneficiaries and how to set it via Beem on post creation.
+- You will learn about the beneficiaries and how to set them via Beem on post creation.

 #### Requirements